International Yoga Teachers‘ Training - 4 weeks’ intensive -

 Yoga for the back and spine

-Yoga in comparision to other forms of physical training
+Yoga in comparison to other forms of physical training

 Yoga and sports training